AdobeDocs/audience-manager.nl-NL/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 ## Opt-outaanvragen {#opt-out-requests}

-[!DNL Audience Manager] ondersteunt normen voor het beheer van opt-out voor de hele branche.
+[!DNL Audience Manager] ondersteunt de normen die gelden voor de hele branche met betrekking tot opt-out-beheer.
 Read on for complete information on the types of opt-out supported by [!DNL Audience Manager].

 While data access and deletion requests are handled through the [Privacy Service](https://docs.adobe.com/content/help/nl-NL/experience-platform/privacy/home.html), opt-out requests are currently supported through the [!DNL DCS API].
 Read on to learn what the opt-out [!DNL API] calls should look like.